plone/plone.docker/docs/scaling/docker_compose.rst

 Now, open http://localhost:8080 in your workstation web browser.

-To see the HAProxy backends health, go to http://localhost:1936 Default user: `admin/admin`
+To see the HAProxy backends health, go to http://localhost:1936 and login with: `admin/admin`